icing/mod_md/README.md

 `MDPrivateKeys type [ params... ]`<BR/>
 Default: 'RSA 2048'

-Supports RSA with an optional `param` foir the key length in all versions.
+Supports RSA with an optional `param` for the key length in all versions.
 For example, use `RSA 4096` for 4k keys.

 Since version 2.3.0, you can also specify elliptic curves for ECDSA keys.
-Examples of such curves are `secp384r1` and `secp256r1` and there are others.
-While for most of us, these names are magic incantations, they can only work if the ACME CA (Let's Encrypt) supports them.
+Examples of such curves are `P-384` and `P-256` (also known as `secp384r1` and `secp256r1`).
+And there are others.
+These key types can only work if the ACME CA (Let's Encrypt) supports them.
 And browsers as well - or whatever clients you wish to serve.